lo-maxwell/react-virtual-garden/blog.md

   * New store.json and stocklist.json data files
   * Stores now grab stocklist from data files, so they will update instantly
   * Allows for future expansions of additional store types
-  * TODO: Store data file needs to include store fields such as buy/sell price

 TODO:

 Change mouseover color for inventoryItems

 Use redux for state management

-To get stores to autoupdate, have to store store information in a json file and pull from it for the stocklist/itemlist without destroying the existing items

 Generate multiple store types/switch between stores/restock store Clean up ui, especially font/scaling using rem, to accommodate more screen width